Odkryj Warszawę (pl_01)

 - Fact: She is a symbol of Warsaw and protects the city.

-- Reward: The Mermaid thanks the player, closes the main story loop, gives the outro, and starts the final quiz.
+- Reward: The Mermaid thanks the player and starts the final quiz.

 Final Assessment